deors/workshop-pipelines/readme.md

     ...
 ```

-When the test environment is created, there are some important notes to take into consideration.

-The network used to run the container, as explained before, should be the same in which the build is running.
-This way, there is network visibility and the network DNS can be use to resolve easily where the test container is running.

-The test container name is set to include the build number, which allows for parallel execution of builds, i.e. when rapid feedback is required for every commit.
+It is worth noting that not only the container image is given a tag unique to this build, but also the test container name includes the build number.
+This allows for parallel execution of builds, i.e. when rapid feedback is required for every commit and/or we have multiple developers in our team.

-The port in which the application listens is configured with a property which is used consistently to ensure that connectivity works fine, i.e. the server starts in a known port, that port is exposed (but not needed to be published outside the network), and later, the test executors point to that very same port.
+The port in which the application listens is exposed to be accessible by test executors, but is not published and routed outside the cluster network.
+Therefore, this is not a test environment that is intended to be used outside of the CI build, such a staging environment.

-The application runs with a given Spring profile activated.
-This is used to inject test environment specific configuration properties, for example settings that would be pulled from configservice which is not available during this test phase.
+However, when a staging environment is needed (or any other kind of non-productive environment), it can be easily provisioned with the same image and environment-specific configuration (as needed), effectively providing with production-like environment provisioning capabilities.

-The application runs with JaCoCo agent activated and listening in port 6300.
-Later during integration tests, the build will connect to that port to dump code coverage information from the server.
+The container image already contains the JaCoCo agent runtime, and the application runs with the JaCoCo agent activated and listening in port 6300.
+Later, during integration tests, the build will connect to that port to dump code coverage information from the ephemeral environment.

-### The pipeline code 4: Running integration and performance tests
+### 3.5.
+The pipeline code part 5: Run integration and performance tests

-The following two steps will execute the integration and performance tests, once the application is deployed and available in the test environment:
+The following two stages will execute the integration and performance tests, once the application is deployed and available in the ephemeral test environment:

 ```groovy
     ...